Use your Christmas in July to plan ahead for Christmas to reduce the stress of trying to get everything done during the holiday season.

 Here are some things to get checked off your Christmas to-do list before the holiday season even starts.

-Christmas To-Do List
+Christmas in July To-Do List

 - Make a Christmas planner.
 This will help you stay on track and stay organized.